 It’s vibrant and the peaceful moments just before daybreak with a cup of tea or coffee are the perfect way to welcome the day.

-Dian Fossey spent 20 years studying the mountain gorillas in the park and today, over half of the gorillas that still live in the wild are found in the park.
+Dian Fossey spent 20 years studying the mountain gorillas in the park.
+Today, over half of the mountain gorillas that still live in the wild reside in the park.
 The experience of seeing the gorillas up close and personal is something that’s hard to put into words.
-It’s surreal, unexpected, and exhilarating all at the same time.
 It truly is one of the most magical experiences you will ever have in your lifetime.

-For more information about our top then things to do in Rwanda, or adding Rwanda to your next Ker & Downey journey, please contact your Travel Professional.
+For more information about our top then things to do in Rwanda, or adding Rwanda to your next Ker & Downey journey, please contact your destination specialist.
 Stay up to date on all of Ker & Downey’s online content by “liking” our Facebook page.